griffio/kotlin-coroutine-racing/README.md

 Requests will be run concurrently in random order with a staggered start until the first response

-The next request will be run if the previous task fails or exceeds the time-out (e.g. 800ms)
+The next request will be run if the previous task fails or exceeds the delay (e.g. 800ms)

 Each response is delayed (in seconds) before returning body from server